Intellua/DocumentProcessor/README.md

 - **Document Extraction**: Extract text from PDFs, DOCX files, and images
 - **Embeddings Generation**: Create embeddings using Ollama's models
+- **API Integration**: Upload processed markdown files to an API endpoint
 - **Restart Capability**: Resume processing from where it left off
 - **Extensible Architecture**: Easily add support for new file types or processing methods
 - **Error Handling**: Gracefully handles processing errors and saves error information